-The President of the European Central Bank (ECB) will be answering questions about bitcoin and blockchain via a series of videos
+The President of the European Central Bank (ECB) will be answering questions about cryptocurrencies (bitcoin) and blockchain via a series of videos

 Mario Draghi, the President of the European Central Bank, will respond to a number of questions that were submitted, on Tuesday 23 January 2018, to discuss the topic of cryptocurrencies and bitcoin with Europeans aged 16-35.